Dyckia brevifolia Baker

 Dyckia gemellaria, Dyckia princeps, Dyckia sulphurea

 Dyckia brevifolia is a small, clump-forming, terrestrial bromeliad with somewhat succulent leaves.
 The individual plants are up to 8 inches (20 cm) in diameter.
 The leaves are green with small spines around the margins.
-The small spikes of beautiful, yellow flowers rise above the foliage.
+The little spikes of beautiful, yellow flowers rise above the foliage.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).